Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 12. Click the button Print to have the label printed.

-13. Finally you may want to reset the grid columns order, width and position to the factory settings by clicking on the menu item Utilities > Reset Columns.
+13. Finally, you may want to reset the grid column order, width, and position to the factory settings by clicking on the menu item Utilities > Reset Columns.

 - You will get a printout with two columns.
 Discard the left one.
-There will be a simple label of your specimen in the right.
+There will be a simple label for your specimen on the right.

-- Make some tries by setting different lines separation and grid data fonts, or changing the columns width and position, until getting the best result.
+- Make some tries by setting different line separations and grid data fonts, or changing the columns width and position, until you get the best result.

-- If you want the number, description or another field included, leave the corresponding column(s) visible.
+- If you want the Number/ID, Description, or another field included, make the corresponding column(s) visible.

 - If you need more sophisticated labels, however, read question #39.